 - The player in the box turns and shoots to goal.
 The movement has to be completed in two touches.

 - Repeat the same exercise involving stations 2 and 3.

 - Once the shooting player has received the ball from all stations, they move to station 1, the player in station 3 moves to the shooting box and the rest of the players move to the following station in an anti-clock sequence.

 Block the shot

 The next team to shoot will depend on where the ball lands after it is blocked.
-If it lands in the defending field, then the defending team will take a turn at shooting.
-If goalkeepers catch the ball, they will pass it to a teammate to take a shot.
+If it lands in the defending field, the defending team will take a turn at shooting.
+However, if goalkeepers catch the ball, they will pass it to a teammate to take a shot.

 This exercise requires players to make quick passes and shots to score.
 Defenders should also be quick to block shots and minimize shooting opportunities.